Schutztruppe: Appearance

-African personnel wore a pocketless cotton khaki tunic and breeches with blue puttees and ankle boots, which replaced bare lower legs and feet.
+Schutztruppe Askaris wore a pocketless cotton khaki tunic and breeches with blue puttees and ankle boots, which replaced bare lower legs and feet.
 African personnel also wore a red fez over which a khaki cover could be worn in the field.
 Company numbers were often worn on the front of the fez.
-In field conditions the askari wore either a khaki cover over their red fez or a khaki tarbush consisting os a khaki cloth over a wicker frame.
+In field conditions the askari wore either a khaki cover over their red fez or a khaki tarbush consisting of a khaki cloth over a wicker frame.
 Later in the war African troops wore a large floppy hat en lieu of the fez.
 The arm of service color for African/native troops was red so their uniforms, when trimmed, were trimmed red down the trousers seam, the tunic fly, collar edge, plus NCO's wore red, later brown, chevrons on the left sleeve only.

-Uniforms and rank insignia
+Ranks and insignia

 The rank insignia of Africans differed by one chevron from German ranks (eg. a German Gefreiter wore no chevrons, an African wore one, a German Unteroffizier wore one chevron, and African wore two etc).
 Despite them having nominally similar ranks, European NCOs always outranked Native NCOs.

 German/European Ranks: Standard Imperial Army collar and or shoulder rank insignia was worn by German/European Officers and men.